 Colin Farrell and Brendan Gleeson were first seen butting heads – though in a more affectionate way than here – in McDonagh's own In Bruges.
 Both are excellent in Banshees, Gleeson lending his character a sombre, poetic quality, but it's Farrell who steals the show in the role of a loveable fool, once again showing his knack for playing deeply flawed characters who are both likeable and complex, reiterating his position – and how far he's come – as one of the most interesting actors at work today.

-Sometimes we don't know why we do the things we do.
 Pulled by invisible strings, compelled by a nagging feeling in the gut that won't go away, The Banshees of Inisherin understands the sway brought on by a particular kind of ennui.
 It might not quite have the tightness or comic hit rate of In Bruges, nor the propulsion of Three Billboards.
-But it is a deceptively simple story that grapples with a whole spectrum of human emotions, a sad tale about sad men that is somehow laugh-out-loud funny.
+But it is a deceptively simple story that grapples with a whole spectrum of human emotions – a sad tale about sad men that is somehow laugh-out-loud funny.

 The Banshees of Inisherin was screened as part of the Venice Film Festival 2022.
-A UK release date is yet to be announced.Where to watch
+It is released in UK cinemas on 21 October.Where to watch